ChungmanPARK12/API/README.md

 <h2>Features</h2>

-- **Create Student Records**: Add new student records with details such as StudentID, GivenName, LastName, and EmailAddress.
+- **Create**: Add new student records with details such as StudentID, GivenName, LastName, and EmailAddress.
-- **Retrieve Student Records**: Fetch details of individual students or a list of all students.
+- **Read**: Retrieve individual student details or a list of all students.
-- **Update Student Records**: Modify existing student details using their unique identifiers.
+- **Update**: Modify existing student records using their unique identifiers.
-- **Delete Student Records**: Remove student records based on specific criteria like StudentID and GivenName.
+- **Delete**: Remove student records based on specific criteria like StudentID and GivenName.
-- **Validation**: Ensure data integrity with validation rules for fields like StudentID, GivenName, LastName, and EmailAddress.
+- **Validation**: Ensure data integrity with validation rules for input fields.
-- **Custom Error Handling**: Provide meaningful error messages for validation failures and other exceptions.
+- **Error Handling**: Provide meaningful error messages for validation failures and other exceptions.
-- **Authentication**: Secure endpoints with token-based authentication.
+- **Authentication**: Secure API endpoints with token-based authentication.
-- **Postman Integration**: Use Postman for testing API endpoints and ensuring they work as expected.
+- **Postman Integration**: Use Postman for testing API endpoints and ensuring correct functionality.
-- **Detailed API Documentation**: Comprehensive documentation for all endpoints, including request and response examples.
+- **API Documentation**: Comprehensive documentation for all endpoints, including examples of requests and responses.

 <h2>Debugging Process</h2>